TimWei/OMA/README.md

 As we using built-in server for quick start, you might want to setup production configuration for both performance and security.here are some suggestion you could following:

 ### Database
-You may want to change Database from SQLite to MySQL by following [How To Use MySQL with Your Ruby on Rails Application](https://www.digitalocean.com/community/tutorials/how-to-use-mysql-with-your-ruby-on-rails-application-on-ubuntu-14-04)
+You may want to change Database from SQLite to MySQL in production for performance. by following [How To Use MySQL with Your Ruby on Rails Application](https://www.digitalocean.com/community/tutorials/how-to-use-mysql-with-your-ruby-on-rails-application-on-ubuntu-14-04)

 ### Rails Production Secret
 If you run Rails in Production mode without setup production secrets. the error will raised. make sure you've set `SECRET_KEY_BASE` in environment variables.